 Local Meetups put on many technology conferences, so there might be some crossover with the connections you identify via #7 above.
 However, you might identify some different individuals, so it's worth spending 15 plus minutes to look up relevant conferences in your city and state.
 Determine when the next conference is, look at attending if possible; the virtual environment should make it much more manageable.
 Before attending, learn about the conference organizers or committee.
 Conferences traditionally have sponsors and a career fair, so it'd be worthwhile to participate in the career fair.
 You can also try to identify the individual in charge of sponsorships or the career fair and send them a message.

 9. Career Fairs and Organizers of Career Fairs

 While jobs advertised at career fairs might not be at that senior leadership level, you can still access and talk to talent acquisition or recruiting folks at organizations who are hiring.
 You can also introduce yourself to the fair organizers, explain your situation, and see if they've heard of any higher-level openings you should explore.

 10. Job Boards and Signing Up for Job Alerts

 In a study we did with over 500 job seekers, only 4% reported that they successfully found a job through a job board or applying via a corporate website.
 While 4% is low, that's still a strategy you can utilize, but it's essential to follow a couple of critical best practices.
 First, use the right job boards.
 Find ones geared towards your area and level.
-For example, The Ladders is a job board focused on jobs paying $100,000 plus, and LinkUp is another board with a fair amount of senior leadership postings.
+For example, the Ladders is a job board focused on jobs paying $100,000 plus, and LinkUp is another board with a fair amount of senior leadership postings.
 There are also industry-specific job boards too.
-So, if you're targeting social good or nonprofit type organizations, you could look at the Tech Jobs for Good, Axis' (executive search firm focused on social impact and good), or NTEN Nonprofit Technology job boards.
+So, if you're targeting social good or nonprofit type organizations, you could look at the Tech Jobs for Good, Axis Talent Partners (executive search firm focused on social impact and good), or NTEN Nonprofit Technology job boards.